 The regulations found in the California Vehicle code apply to motorized scooters.
 Some of these rules include the following:

 - riders must have a valid driver’s license and wear a helmet.

 - riders cannot ride with any passengers, and cannot ride on the sidewalk.

 - riders cannot park on the sidewalk in the way of pedestrian traffic.

 Although the above regulations exist, riders of the Bird scooters often violate these laws, resulting in injuries.

 What Can An Attorney Do for You?

-If you were injured as a result of an accident involving the Bird electric scooter or any motorized scooter, you may have a case.
-An attorney can help you litigate your claims and assist in recovering compensation for your injuries.
+If you were injured as a result of an accident involving the Bird electric scooter, Lime Bike scooter, or any motorized scooter, you may have a case!
+An attorney at Katz Law can help you litigate your claims and assist in recovering compensation for your injuries.
 The California attorneys at Katz Law are experience in the field of personal injury law and stand ready to help you.
 After being retained, our attorneys will gather the facts of the case, investigate the scene of the accident, and make sure that you received (or are receiving) medical treatment for your injuries.
 Additionally, we will communicate with the at-fault party and their insurance company.

 Consult With A Qualified Attorney Now!

 If you or your loved one were hurt due to to an accident involving a motorized scooter, contact Katz Law.
 We are lawyers based in Los Angeles, California who are passionate about helping those who were injured due to the negligence of others.